 Alternatively, you may submit a SECU and SRM request or communication to: firstname.lastname@example.org

 If you choose to email or mail your complaint, please note that there are no strict format or language requirements.
 It is helpful if the complaint includes the following information:

 - Name, address, telephone number, and other contact information.

-- Name, location, and nature of the UNDP project or programme.
+- Name, location, and nature of the UNDP project or programme (if known).

-- How the Requestors believe they have been, or are likely to be, adversely affected by the UNDP-supported project or programme.
+- How the Complainants believe they have been, or are likely to be, adversely affected by the UNDP-supported project or programme.

-- If a third party, such as a civil society organization, is filing a request on behalf of an affected individual or community, the request should include evidence the third party is working on behalf of the individual or community.
+- If a third party, such as a civil society organization, is filing a complaint on behalf of an affected individual or community, the complaint should include evidence the third party is working on behalf of the individual or community.

 - Although helpful, it is not necessary to cite to specific UNDP standards or policies (such as the UNDP's Social and Environmental Standards).

 For assistance in submitting a request via email or mail, please download this guidance form.